Encampment, Wyoming

 Encampment History

 Encampment, Wyoming was settled in 1897 after copper discoveries in the mountains west of the town site.
-The settlement was originally known as Grand Encampment, named after an 1830s rendezvous by trappers and traders in a place they named Camp le Grand, at the base of the Sierra Madre Mountains in south central Wyoming.
+The town was originally known as Grand Encampment, named after an 1830s rendezvous by trappers and traders in a place they named Camp le Grand, at the base of the Sierra Madre Mountains in south central Wyoming.

 Although early citizens continued to call the town Grand Encampment, the Postal Service objected to the name so it became just Encampment.